-Hatha yoga attempts to balance mind and body via physical postures and exercises (asanas), controlled breathing, and the calming of the mind through relaxation and meditation.
+Balance mind and body with Hatha Yoga via physical postures and exercises (asanas), controlled breathing (pranayama), and the calming of the mind through relaxation and meditation.

 Hatha is derived from two words: “Ha” means “sun” and “tha” means “moon”.
 Together, the word stands for the purification work that must be done on the body.
 Yoga, on the other hand means to join two forces, and this implies to joining the energy of the sun (active and masculine) and the moon (receptive and feminine).